Best car for new drivers

 Yep, we have another shared platform option, but this time it's a pair of city cars: the Hyundai i10 and Kia Picanto.

-Like the above options, both of these cars are very good buys for new drivers.
+Like the above options, both of these cars are some of the best first cars.
 They're affordable and well-equipped for the price, and are fun to drive.

 The advantage this pairing has is in the warranty department: Hyundai offers five years, while Kia offers seven years.